nisicadmir/nodejs-typescript/tutorial-2.md

 Why do we need error handling at all?

 Imagine that a client application (web, mobile...) is using the server.
 Sometimes we need to handle exceptions which appear in the application and we need to send a clear message to the user what is wrong.
 It is very important to have a working error handler inside the application in order to achieve better user experience and for many other reasons as well.
-Beside from the user experience, it is a good practice to catch errors in one place (all the errors go trough handler) so the developer can track the bugs/exceptions more easily.
+Beside from the user experience, it is a good practice to catch errors in one place (all the errors go through the handler) so the developer can track the bugs/exceptions more easily.

 # Creating exceptions